Crystalline color superconductors: The three-flavor inhomogeneous phases

-Expanding the Lagrangian in the the scalar field one derives three body and four body interaction vertices.
-Then, at the leading order in $\Delta$, there are two contributions to the $H-$phonon self-energy, due to a tadpole-like and a charm-like Feynman diagrams.
-Technically the calculation is very similar to the one sketched in the previous section and the result is that the charm-like diagram contributes to the self-energy by
+Expanding the Lagrangian in the scalar field one derives three-body and four-body interaction vertices.
+At the leading order in $\Delta$ these couplings provide the dominant contribution to the $H-$phonon self-energy.
+We have encountered similar interaction terms in the evaluation of the Meissner masses of gluons discussed in Sec.~\ref{sec:3stability}.
+As in that case the two leading contributions are given by the tadpole-like and charm-like Feynman diagrams reported respectively in Fig.~\ref{fig:2point}(a) and Fig.~\ref{fig:2point}(b), but with the gluon lines replaced by $H-$phonon lines.
+Technically the calculation is very similar to the one sketched in Sec.~\ref{sec:3stability} and the result is that the charm-like diagram contributes to the self-energy by with $k = (k_0,{\bm k})$ and ${\cal P}_{I}^m(k_0,{\bm k})$ corresponds to the HDET version of Eq.~\eqref{eq:piak}, \begin{widetext}